-In order to assess the health risk to U.S. personnel from exposure to water in theater, the USAPHC identified the most probable exposure pathways.
+In order to assess the health risk to U.S. personnel from exposure to water in theater, the APHC identified the most probable exposure pathways.
 These are based on the administrative information provided on the field data sheets submitted with the samples taken over the time period being evaluated.
-Based on the information provided from the field, some samples of untreated water were associated with source water for treatment and no exposure pathways were associated with those samples.
-Therefore, those untreated samples were not assessed as potential health hazards.
-It is assumed that 100% of all U.S. personnel were directly exposed to Reverse Osmosis Water Purification Unit (ROWPU) treated and disinfected fresh bulk water, since this classification of water is primarily used for personal hygiene, showering, cooking, and vehicle washing.
-Field data sheets indicate that bottled water is the only approved source of drinking water.
+Based on the information provided from the field, all samples for untreated water samples were associated with personal hygiene, showering, and cooking.
+Reports indicate that bottled water is the only approved source of drinking water.
+Bottled water samples were not available; therefore drinking water was not assessed.